From Barracks to Apartments: Serving Vets in Transition

 Posted by Flynann Janisse on August 25, 2016

-Vouchers are awarded in every state, meaning that with our coast-to-coast footprint, Rainbow sees the case for more service-enriched housing for veterans in every market that we serve.
-A quick review of any military branch’s creed will reveal the paramount importance placed on one’s unit, so equally important to the physical structure are the types of supportive services that are made available to the residents.
-We have found a tremendous amount of crossover in need.
 In many cases, a branch of the military has been the only employer that a young man or woman has known.
-Employment readiness skills such as how to look for a job, write a resume and practice interviewing are all essential for veterans transitioning into civilian life.
+Employment readiness skills such as how to look for a job, write a resume, and practice interviewing are all essential for veterans transitioning into civilian life.
 We also understand that being on “kitchen patrol” in a mess hall is completely different than having to care for a place of your own, which make life-skills courses, such as fire safety and housekeeping, an important component.

-Though there are several ways that existing services fit the needs of this population, there are special needs that have surfaced since the program’s inception.
-Community building must be at the core of any Housing First veterans’ project, and examples of effective community building are the programs where veterans were paired with animals.
+Many veterans, especially those who have ended up homeless, are also suffering from PTSD.
 The Veterans Health Administration has engaged recreational therapists to provide equine therapy for PTSD management.
-Working with an animal weighing upwards of 1,200 pounds, such as a horse, requires focus, taking attention away from an inner struggle.
+Working with a horse, which weighs upwards of 1,200 pounds, requires focus, taking attention away from an inner struggle.
 Over a period of time, the individual becomes more relaxed, learns the horse’s personality, and bonds with the animal in a nonverbal way which ultimately promotes positive societal behavior.
 Similar success has been found when veterans train service dogs.
-These programs are designed to build trust and camaraderie making the whole community stronger.
+These programs are designed to build trust and camaraderie, which carries over to other residents and makes the whole community stronger.

+However, none of these programs will work for veterans who are not stably housed first.
 Continued successful outcomes like these require a greater emphasis on getting veterans rapidly housed in support-enriched communities.
-Leveraging the Housing First model, the industry as a whole cannot only improve the speed and efficiency of delivering services to veterans, but also combine those lessons learned to tackle the broader homelessness problem.
-Beyond homelessness, highlighting the successes of supportive housing makes the case to have it more readily available.
-Stagnant wages and increased rents directly translate into housing cost burden (more than 700,000 veteran households are spending more than 50 percent of their income on housing – an unsustainable percentage).
-Long an advocate of combining housing plus supportive services, we know getting housed is key; however, the wrap-around supportive services are what make it successful and sustainable for everyone involved.
+Leveraging the Housing First model, the industry as a whole can not only improve the speed and efficiency of delivering services to veterans, but also combine those lessons learned to tackle the broader homelessness problem.

 For more on the topic of veterans, homelessness, and housing, see Shelterforce's "Almost Home" Spring 2014 issue.